oaltawil/LAPS/README.md

 ### 2. Prepare the Active Directory domain for LAPS

-  2.1.Schedule a Maintenance Window
+  2.1.
+Schedule a Maintenance Window

-  2.2.Take a System State Backup of the Domain Controller
+  2.2.
+Take a System State Backup of the Domain Controller

-  2.3.Run the PowerShell script "Configure-ADDomain.ps1" to perform the following:
+  2.3.
+Run the PowerShell script "Configure-ADDomain.ps1" to perform the following:

     a.
 Extend the Active Directory schema